replikativ/datahike-frontend/README.md

     If you want to use emacs then: cider-jack-in-cljs Choose options related to 'shadow'
-    You might need to compile the js code here: http://localhost:9630 The nrepl is server in port 9000
+    You might need to compile the js code here: http://localhost:9630 The nrepl is server in listening on port 9000

 ## Datahike-server
-You need to start a Datahike server as well (https://https://github.com/replikativ/datahike-server) on the 'admin-endpoitns' branch.
+You need to start a Datahike server as well (https://github.com/replikativ/datahike-server) on the 'admin-endpoitns' branch.
 It is expected to listen on port 3000.

 # Current status